 The Jewish Federation of Greater Indianapolis

-The JCC and other Jewish organizations benefit from support from the Jewish Federation of Greater Indianapolis, the philanthropic center of the community.
+The JCC and other Jewish organizations benefit from support from the Jewish Federation of Greater Indianapolis (JFGI), the philanthropic center of the community.
 The Federation connects the Jewish community, the Jewish community to the greater Indianapolis community, and the local community to Israel and Jews around the world.
 The mission of the Jewish Federation of Greater Indianapolis is to promote the vision of a vibrant, engaged, inclusive, and sustainable Jewish community by serving as its central philanthropic, planning, community engagement, and unifying partner.

 Jewish Social Services